Trusted-Execution/.github/profile/ask_an_expert.md

   words, is there any way to jump to an arbitrary address inside an enclave?

 ### Linux Kernel SGX experts like Jarko
+- What are your thoughts on allowing non-privlidged users to create enclaves?
+Right now, only privlidged users can create an enclave?

 ## Compiler